jaf7C7/life/smell_audit.md

 3. Update `rules.js`'s `next(cells)` to accept/return a `Board`, operating
    on `Cell` objects throughout.
 4. Update `app.js`'s `toggleCell` to become `board.toggle(cell)`.
 5. Fix (or remove, once the type is real) the stale JSDoc, and update tests to construct `Board` instances rather than raw `Set` literals.

 ---

 ### Smell C: `next()` conflates two phases of the algorithm in one loop

+**unchanged from previous audit.**

 **Where:** `life/rules.js:41-67`.
 The single loop over live cells simultaneously (a) counts each live cell's live neighbours to decide